The Death of Bondsmen Ads

 Other Bail Marketing Options

 If direct mail is too antiquated, email marketing seems like a possible supplement.
 The problem with email marketing is that you must have a sizeable contact library to utilize it effectively.
-For bondsman new to the trade, or to those who simply don’t have the customer base that merits a mass email newsletter, or something similar, SEO presents a far superior alternative to email marketing.
+For bondsman new to the trade or to those who don’t have the customer base that merits a mass email newsletter, or something similar, SEO presents a far superior alternative to email marketing.
 Like with direct mail, email newsletters are fundamentally outbound marketing, and therefore generally work against the ideals of today’s consumers and their buying behaviors.